Find a show or venue

 Suitable for the whole family

-Please note: The term Hanover Theatre for the Performing Arts as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Hanover Theatre for the Performing Arts and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Hanover Theatre for the Performing Arts and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Hanover Theatre for the Performing Arts and/or A Christmas Carol as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Hanover Theatre for the Performing Arts and/or A Christmas Carol and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Hanover Theatre for the Performing Arts and/or A Christmas Carol and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.